-Whooping cough has reached epidemic levels in Washington.
+Whooping cough has reached outbreak levels in Clark County.
 Babies are at highest risk.
 Because they’re too young to get all their vaccines, it's important that everyone else get vaccinated to protect them.
 All adults need one dose of Tdap if they’ve never had it before.

 To get vaccinated, call your provider or pharmacy.
 Many pharmacies offer walk-in Tdap vaccinations.

 If you don't have health insurance or are under-insured, here are some options for receiving whooping cough shots in Clark County.
-Some locations may charge an administration fee of $15.60, but no one will be turned away due to inability to pay.
+Some locations may charge a small administration fee, but no one will be turned away due to inability to pay.
 Please bring any immunization records you have, especially for children.

 CLARK COUNTY IMMUNIZATIONS